128technology/docs/docs/config_dual_router_ha.md

 Unlike the dual node redundancy model, where the two devices collectively harbor a single instance of the `routingManager` process, routing within the dual router redundancy model must be accomplished "by hand;" i.e., discretely on each individual system.
 This consists of two components:

-1. Each router uses BGPoSVR to exchange routes with the other
+1. Each router uses BGPoSVR to exchange routes with the other.
 2. For services that use `peer`-type service-routes to reach another 128T instance, these service-routes will need to include the complementary router as an additional `next-peer`.
-I.e., each router in the HA pair will point to the `next-peer` 128T as well as a `next-peer` for one another
+I.e., each router in the HA pair will point to the `next-peer` 128T as well as a `next-peer` for one another.

 ## Sample Configuration